Do you ever find yourself unable to recall vital scuba diving skills? Fear not! We’ve got your back:

 It’s essential that you fully understand every last piece of scuba gear; after all it’s what you’ll need to dive!
 That’s why we’ve put together this handy Dive Gear Checklist.
 In addition to operating the gear properly, this will allow you to complete the Scuba Buddy Check that PADI recommends for all divers.

-Divers take two – one for them and a spare for a buddy in case of emergencies!
+Divers take two – one for themselves and a spare for a buddy in case of emergencies!

-Two Scuba Regulators, a Dive Gauge and BCD attachment hose together form the Scuba Octopus
+Two regulators, a dive gauge and a bc attachment hose together form the Scuba Octopus.